-Based on recommendations received from the Chief Executive Officer, the Compensation Committee approved the following increases to base salaries for the named executive officers (excluding the Chief Executive Officer).
-Base salary increases were effective June 1, 2010.
-In approving the salary increases, the Compensation Committee took into consideration the company's performance and cost of living increases since 2008, the last year that base salaries to the named executive officers were last adjusted.
-The following table summarizes salary adjustments approved by the Compensation Committee for 2010.
+Based on the findings from the PM&P review and recommendations received from the Chief Executive Officer, the Compensation Committee approved the following increases to base salaries for the named executive officers (excluding the Chief Executive Officer) to more closely align the executives' compensation with compensation in the peer group.
+Base salary increases were effective June 1, 2011.
+In approving the salary increases, the Compensation Committee took into consideration the company's performance and PM&P's 2010 executive compensation review.
+The following table summarizes salary adjustments approved by the Compensation Committee for 2011.